Calls grow to curb finance industry's 'buy now, pay later' – DW – 01/10/2023

 Buyers beware of overextension

-One thing in particular surprised experts at the bank: "Contrary to the assumptions of most observers, buy now, pay later users did not cite lack of credit access as a primary reason for choosing buy now, pay later as a payment option."
+One thing particularly surprised experts at the bank: "Contrary to the assumptions of most observers, buy now, pay later users did not cite lack of credit access as a primary reason for choosing buy now, pay later as a payment option."

 Watch your credit score